wilsontelab/svx-mdi-tools/docs/svCapture/pipeline.md

 - permits code-sharing with other pipelines in the svx-mdi-tools code suite

-As an example, a user might apply svCapture to multipe pre-existing bam files and then combine the extracted data into a single 'find' operation.
+As an example, a user might apply svCapture to multipe pre-existing bam files and then combine the extracted data in a single 'find' operation.

 ## Pipeline inputs